anthony-halim/dotfiles/README.md

 The remaining configuration will be automatically setup by *setup.sh*.
 It will perform the following:

 - Install dependencies.
-- Install pyenv as Python version manager.
+- Install Pyenv as Python version manager.
+- Install Golang, with version equal to *--golang_tag*, defaults to 1.21.0.
-- Install rust
+- Install Rust
 - Install NeoVim, with tags equal to *--neovim_tag*.
-Defaults to v0.9.1.
+Defaults to 0.9.1.
 - Install ZSH, with OMZ as package manager, as default terminal.
 - Configure ZSH configuration.
 - Configure Git configuration.